Ximaz/instagram-downloader/README.md

 In order to slow the process of getting marked as bot, the sleep delay gets incremented with a random number between 1 and 2 followed by a ``random.random`` call to get a floating number than emulates a humain delay.

+In addition, knowing a computer isn't delaying the perfect way, I added 5 seconds more, which makes ``25 + random_delay`` seconds.

 However, no information was found nowadays about the user page itself, the ``Context`` object was made to tackle this problem.

 # Thanks